Keratoconus Treatment Can Preserve Clear Vision

 - Sore or irritated eyes from excessive rubbing

-More advanced treatment options are available for patients who no longer benefit from contacts and eyeglasses.
-Intacs® are surgically implanted inserts placed just beneath the eye’s surface.
-These inserts help to reshape the cornea and improve vision.
-In severe cases, we may recommend a corneal transplant.
-This type of procedure removes the diseased cornea and replaces it with donor tissue.
-While the procedure can restore your vision to a degree, you will likely still need contact lenses or eye glasses.
+In severe cases, your doctor may recommend a corneal transplant.
+This procedure removes the diseased corneal tissue and replaces it with healthy donor tissue.
+While the procedure can restore vision, you will likely continue needing contacts or eye glasses.